-Encouraging Teachers to Purs ue, Achieve, and Maintain National Board Certification Federal Funding Considerations Activity Defraying the cost of Board fees1 Additional compensation for teachers who achieve Board certification2 Supporting Teach Activity Facilitate collaboration among teachers pursuing Board certification, such as a professional learning community (PLC) for a cohort of teachers3 Provide mentoring to teachers pursuing Board certification4 Provide instructional coaching or other professional development to teachers pursuing certification5 Supporting Beginni Activity Develop induction programs for new teachers led by experienced Board-certified teachers, which could include mentoring, observation and collaboration, and professional development6 Examples of Permissible Costs Related to the Activity Registration fee Component certification fees Certification maintenance fees Bonus pay for Board certified teachers Step increases for Board certified teachers Differential pay for Board certified teachers Differential pay for Board certified teachers Brusuing National Board Certification Examples of Permissible Costs Related to the Activity Stipends for participating teachers Substitute teachers to provide release time Related materials and supplies Compensating mentors Substitute teachers to provide release time Training for mentors on the skills needed to mentor effectively Compensating instructional coaches Substitute teachers to provide release time Registration and other fees for professional development courses Teachers with National Board Resources Examples of Permissible Costs Related to the Activity Compensation for Board certified teachers who offer induction supports Stipends for new teachers who participate in the induction program Substitute teachers to provide release time Fees for professional development courses Related materials and supplies Title I, Part A can only pay for teachers working with Title I eligible students in Title I schools.
+Encouraging Teachers to Purs ue, Achieve, and Maintain National Board Certification Federal Funding Considerations Activity Examples of Permissible Costs Related to the Activity Considerations Defraying the cost of Board fees 1 Registration fee Component certification fees Certification maintenance fees Activity Bonus pay for Board certified teachers Step increases for Board certified teachers Differential pay for Board certified teachers Pursuing National Board Certification Examples of Permissible Costs Related to the Activity Title I, Part A can only pay for teachers working with Title I eligible students in Title I schools.
+Facilitate collaboration among teachers pursuing Board certification, such as a professional learning community (PLC) for a cohort of teachers 3 Stipends for participating teachers Substitute teachers to provide release time Related materials and supplies Title I schools.
 Title II, Part A can pay costs for any teacher in the district, but districts must generally prioritize lowest performing high-poverty schools.
-IDEA, Part B can only pay for costs when it will benefit students with disabilities, such as encouraging special education teachers to improve subject matter mastery by pursuing Board certification in a content area or encouraging any teacher to pursue Board certification as an exceptional needs specialist.
-Train existing mentor teachers to use National Board Standards to guide feedback and encourage mentor teachers to pursue Board certification 7 Related materials and supplies Provide new teachers access to the National Board's ATLAS video library to improve their performance and effectiveness 8 ATLAS subscription fee
+IDEA, Part B can only pay for costs when it will benefit students with disabilities, such as encouraging special education teachers to Provide mentoring to teachers pursuing Board certification 4 Compensating mentors Substitute teachers to provide release time Training for mentors on the skills needed to mentor effectively Provide instructional coaching or other professional development to teachers pursuing certification 5 Compensating instructional coaches Substitute teachers to provide release time Registration and other fees for professional development courses Supporting Beginni ng Teachers with National Board Resources improve subject matter Activity Examples of Permissible Costs Related to the Activity mastery by pursuing Board Develop induction programs for new teachers led by experienced Board-certified teachers, which could include mentoring, observation and collaboration, and professional development 6 Compensation for Board certified teachers who offer induction supports Stipends for new teachers who participate in the induction program Substitute teachers to provide release time Fees for professional development courses Related materials and supplies certification in a content area or encouraging any teacher to pursue Board certification as an exceptional needs specialist.
+Train existing mentor teachers to use National Board Standards to guide feedback and encourage mentor teachers to pursue Board certification 7 Stipends to mentor teachers who participate in training about National Board Standards Substitute teachers to provide release time Fees for professional development aligned to National Board Standards Related materials and supplies Provide new teachers access to the National Board's ATLAS video library to improve their performance and effectiveness 8 ATLAS subscription fee